 2nd step: visit the casino and sign up for an account there.
 Verify your email and the rest of the information required.

-4th step: choose whatever slot machine you want to play at, set the wager, and start spinning the reels.
+4th step: choose whatever slot machine you want to play, set the wager, and start spinning the reels.
 You can often try these slots in their free version before you actually place a bet.

 5th step: play to cover the requirements of the welcome bonus.
-Use wagers that are not too big, and spend the bonus amount the number of times specified in its terms and conditions.
+Use wagers that are not too big, and wager the bonus amount the number of times specified in its terms and conditions.

 Playing responsibly: tips and resources for Canadian players